DCazaresRamirez/Project1_RealEstate/README.md

 ### Team Member 1 - Victoria
 #### Tasks:
-- **Data Collection:** Utilize the ATTOM API to gather transaction and neighborhood attribute data.
+ - **Data Collection:** Gathered Zillow data on bottom tier home sales, top tier home sales, and rental prices from 2015 to 2023.
-- **Transaction Data Analysis:** Analyze trends in property ownership and sales activity over time.
+- **Analysis of Home Sales:** Analyzed trends in bottom tier and top tier home sales over time.
-  - Access deed and mortgage transaction data from the ATTOM API, including information on property sales, sale prices, mortgage amounts, and foreclosure activity.
-  - Analyze trends in property ownership and sales activity over time (2007-2023) across different states and metropolitan areas.
+  - Examined changes in median home prices for bottom tier and top tier homes from 2015 to 2023.
+  - Identified states with significant fluctuations in home prices and sales activity.
+- **Analysis of Rental Prices:** Investigated trends in rental prices over the same period.
+  - Explored changes in median rental prices from 2015 to 2023.
+  - Identified states where rental prices experienced notable increases or decreases.
+- **Correlation Analysis:** Conducted a correlation analysis between home prices and rental prices.
+  - Calculated the correlation coefficient between home prices and rental prices to assess their relationship.
+  - Explored how changes in home prices might correlate with changes in rental prices.
-  - Identify areas with high foreclosure rates or significant changes in property sales and prices.
+- **Visualizations:** Created visualizations to illustrate trends in home sales and rental prices.
-- **Neighborhood Attributes Analysis:** Evaluate the livability and desirability of different neighborhoods.
-  - Access neighborhood attribute data from the ATTOM API, including crime rates, school quality, proximity to amenities, and transportation access.
-  - Evaluate the livability and desirability of different neighborhoods based on these attributes.
-  - Analyze how neighborhood characteristics correlate with homelessness rates across different regions and demographic groups.
-- **Visualizations:** Create bar charts, line plots, and maps to visualize the data.
-  - Create bar charts to visualize property ownership trends over time.
-  - Generate line plots to illustrate changes in property sales activity.
+  - Developed line plots to visualize trends in home sales and rental prices over time.
-  - Develop heatmaps to visualize foreclosure rates or changes in property prices.
-  - Create maps to represent neighborhood attributes and their correlations with homelessness rates.
+  - Created scatter plot to depict the correlation between home prices and rental prices.

 ### Team Member 2 - Syed
 #### Tasks: